Arts & Culture in Orlando

 The arts come alive in Orlando!
-From the best of Broadway and ballet at the Dr. Phillips Center for the Performing Arts, to thought-provoking collections and traveling exhibits at venues like Orlando Museum of Art and Cornell Fine Arts Museum, to unique destinations such as the Eatonville Historic District, we offer a mix of traditional and contemporary artistry and culture for you to explore — including many options that are completely free.
+From the best of Broadway and ballet at the Dr. Phillips Center for the Performing Arts, to thought-provoking collections and traveling exhibits at venues like Orlando Museum of Art, Cornell Fine Arts Museum and the Zora Neale Hurston National Museum, we offer a mix of traditional and contemporary artistry and culture for you to explore — including many options that are completely free.
 Whether you’re interested in performing arts, museums, galleries or any combination thereof, prepare to be amazed by acclaimed cultural offerings that are uniquely Orlando!

 Live Theater & Performing Arts in Orlando

 Downtown Orlando’s Dr. Phillips Center for the Performing Arts produces more than 300 shows every year.
 The lineup includes Broadway productions, performances by Orlando Ballet, chart-topping musicians, marquee comedians, family entertainment and much more.

 In nearby Loch Haven Park, just 10 minutes from downtown, the play’s the thing at Orlando Shakespeare Theater, which offers classic, contemporary and even children’s plays — and of course, productions based on the works of its titular Bard.

 You can also catch performing arts at many of our theme parks.
 For example, Walt Disney World® Resort hosts an array of well-known musical acts and talented performance artists at Epcot®’s seasonal festivals.
 SeaWorld® Orlando does the same as part of its Seven Seas Food Festival.
 At Universal Orlando Resort, you can witness the world-famous Blue Man Group at Universal CityWalk.